WestCoastGod/Hand-Gesture-Music-Controller/README.md

 7. Presentation: Introducetion; Methodology; Demo; Limitation; Future Plan;

 8. 分工：

    - **Barry**: GUI, change `tkinter` to `PyGame`
    - **Felix**: Hand Gesture, add hand gestures and replace all the keys, e.g. `m` for mode, `s` for reset position, `z` for play.
 Add tracks (e.g. drum, chord, etc) and control tracks by using hand gestures, imitate DJ remix.
    - **Oscar**: Machine Learning, real-time instrumental sound synthesis.
 (Give up if too complex).
 Use hand gesture to open microphone for sound record, and then use the recording to generate timbre.
 Research DJ remix.

+9. Timbre Synthesis: We have MFCCs, amplitude ratio of harmonics, C:M ratio.
+MFCCs is generally better for timbre synthesis.
+While we can use FM synthesis to modify the timbre.

+10. ok, it seems that the timbre features after machine learning are in a large numbers that is not easy to be input to SuperCollider for generating music.
+So I am thinking changing the direction to windowing a short recording and keep playing it in SuperCollider to make music using that certain sound.